kamil09/Dice_poker_PYTHON/README.md

 #Dice_poker_PYTHON

 ##Authors:
-Kamil Piotrowski (kamil09)
+Kamil Piotrowski (kpiotrowski)
 Michał Lewiński (M-Lewinski)

 ##DESCRIPTION
-Play with your computer using real dices.
+Play with your computer using real dice.
 What you need to play:
-* 5 dices
+* 5 dice
 * usb camera

->WORK IN PROGRESS (not finished yet)